Boyce Thompson Arboretum

 Boyce Thompson Arboretum is the oldest and largest botanical garden in the state of Arizona.
 It is one of the oldest botanical institutions west of the Mississippi River.
 Founded in 1924 as a desert plant research facility and “living museum”, the arboretum is located in the Sonoran Desert on 392 acre along Queen Creek and beneath the towering volcanic remnant, Picketpost Mountain.
 Boyce Thompson Arboretum is on U.S. Highway 60, an hour's drive east from Phoenix and 3 miles west of Superior, Arizona.

 The arboretum has a visitor center, gift shop, research offices, greenhouses, a demonstration garden, picnic area, and a looping 1.5-mile (2.4 km) primary trail that leads visitors through various exhibits and natural areas.
 The exhibits include a cactus garden, palm and eucalyptus groves, an Australian exhibit, South American exhibit, aloe garden and an herb garden.
 There are also side trails such as the Chihuahuan Trail, Curandero Trail, and High Trail.

 Over 2600 species of arid land plants from around the world grow at the arboretum.
 Agaves, aloes, boojum trees, cork oaks, jujube trees, legume trees, and, in the eucalyptus grove, one of the largest red gum eucalyptus trees ("Mr. Big") in the United States.
 Cacti and succulents grow extensively throughout the arboretum.

 Because the arboretum is a riparian zone, the park attracts Sonoran Desert wildlife and migrating birds.
-Visitors have seen bobcats, javelinas, coatimundis, rattlesnakes, gila monsters, hawks, hummingbirds, and vultures.
-270 bird species have been spotted in the park and the Audubon Society has designated the arboretum as an Important Bird Area.
+Visitors have seen bobcats, javelinas, coatimundis, rattlesnakes, gila monsters, hawks, hummingbirds, and vultures, while 270 bird species have been spotted in the park, and the Audubon Society has designated the arboretum as an Important Bird Area.

 As of 2014 the arboretum had 5,000 members and attracted over 75,000 people annually.